Xtra-Computing/thundergbm/README.md

 If you use ThunderGBM in your paper, please cite our work ([preprint](https://www.comp.nus.edu.sg/~wenzy/papers/thundergbm.pdf)).
 ```
 @article{wenthundergbm19,
- author = {Wen, Zeyi and Shi, Jiashuai and He, Bingsheng and Chen, Jian and Li, Qinbin},
+ author = {Wen, Zeyi and Shi, Jiashuai and He, Bingsheng and Li, Qinbin and Chen, Jian},
  title = {{ThunderGBM}: Fast {GBDTs} and Random Forests on {GPUs}},
  journal = {To appear in arXiv},
  year = {2019}